ebp-nor/genome-assembly-workshop-2022/00_introduction.md

 We will do the work in this course at `/projects/ec146/work` on [Fox](https://www.uio.no/english/services/it/research/platforms/edu-research/help/fox/) which is the HPC part of Educloud.
 After creating an account, you can log in using `ssh <educloud-username>@fox.educloud.no`.
 You will be prompted for a One-Time Code for a 2-factor authenticator app (Microsoft Authenticator) and your Fox/Educloud password.

 On Fox we will submit jobs/analyses as job scripts.
 This is for a system called SLURM.
-Basically, this are instructions to the system for what kind of analysis we are running, or more concretely, how much memory and computing power we need.
+Basically, this is instructions to the system for what kind of analysis we are running, or more concretely, how much memory and computing power we need.

 A generic job script might look like this (copied from [Job Scripts on Fox](https://www.uio.no/english/services/it/research/platforms/edu-research/help/fox/jobs/job-scripts.md)):
 ```